rexfordessilfie/zod-factory/README.md

 $ ts-node "./codegen/codegen.ts" -d "sources" "with-zf:.*" "with-zfl:.*" "with-zfs:.*"
 ```

-### `codegen-custom.ts`
+## `codegen-custom.ts`
 This generates zod validators from a "custom-format" I came up with for defining validation rules.
-This format is a POC for code generation from other validation rule definition formats to work on in the future such as OpenAPI schemas, and Google's Protobufs.
+This format is a POC for code generation from other validation specifications.

 To run `codegen.ts` script, run the following, pointing it to the `sources` directory with the files containing custom-format expressions:
 ```bash